quadsurf/react-curriculum/01-introduction-to-react.md

 Now that you've gotten some practice with the fundamentals, it's time to build a more interesting React application.
 You could use only `ReactElement` objects, but to really take advantage of React, you'll want to leverage components.
 Remember, components are encapsulated code that handle presentation, state, and behavior.

-Let's start by moving the presentation logic of the previous code sample into a custom component.
+Let's start by moving the presentation logic of the previous code example into a custom component.
 The `React.createClass` function will create and return a component class given a `specification` object.

 `hello.html`
 ```html